Subscribe to updates

 Open Council Network is an independent organisation.
 We report on City of London and are not the council.
 About us

-The Community & Children's Services Committee meeting scheduled for 22 April 2026 was set to cover a range of departmental updates, including risk management and the outcomes of a significant inspection by the Regulator of Social Housing.
-A key focus was also expected to be the refurbishment of the Golden Lane Leisure Centre and broader departmental business planning.
+The Community & Children's Services Committee meeting scheduled for Wednesday, 22 April 2026, was set to discuss a range of departmental updates and strategic plans.
+Key topics included a departmental risk update, the outcome of a Regulator of Social Housing inspection, and an update on the Golden Lane Leisure Centre.

 Departmental Risk Update